Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 Fishing With Anise or Star Anise?

 Anis, or Anise, is a herb, not a spice, and comes from the Pimpinella anisum plant.
-It should not be confused with the spice star anise, which is the star-shaped dried fruit of the Illicium verum tree.
+It should not be confused with the spice star anise, the star-shaped dried fruit of the Illicium verum tree.
 Anise is only used as an oil or an extract for fishing purposes.
 Of the two, star anise provides stronger flavouring, making it more common for use in extracts.

 Personally, I only use the concentrated extract in a liquid form.
 The manufacturers do not specify if anise or star anise is the origin of this extract!